-If the interaction has to be simple like checking the bank balance, customers will want to use either email or an online self-service.
-On the other hand, if the problem is more complicated, talking to a live agent via the phone is preferred.
-This is why offering several channels for contacting you is absolutely necessary.
+If the interaction has to be simple like checking the bank balance, customers will want to use either email or online self-service.
+On the other hand, if the problem is more complicated, talking to a live agent via the phone or live chat is preferred.
+This is why offering several channels for communication is absolutely necessary.

 Also, you need to make sure that your support center is easy to find.
 This can be a link in your navigation or a “Help” widget, but it should be noticeable and accessible from any page of your website.